Some decisions have more significant long-term outcomes than others.

 Every church, regardless of size or denomination, must love and lead children to Jesus.

-- Online Presence – We had two functioning social media channels.
+We had two functioning social media channels.

 We launched a new website.
 As well, we added a social media channel.
 I’ll be the first to admit that our website and social ministry need improvement.
 But we keep going and growing.

 Our modern communities expect the local church to offer them an online service.
 Global pandemics aside, online services have been a good idea for a long time.
 However, they can never fully replace the on-campus experience.
 But the pandemic did force us to produce better online services.
-An online presence requires investments into websites, cameras, extra lighting, and so much more.
+An online presence requires investments in websites, cameras, extra lighting, and so much more.

 Regardless of your community, it costs real money to do real ministry in the online world.

-- Multiple Services – Let’s face the facts.
+Let’s face the facts.
 People like options.
 Your grandparents were okay with limited options.
 But modern Americans don’t want to be told they can only come worship at one specific time or in one way.
 In addition to online services that can be accessed at any time of the day or night by the internet, we started a second Sunday worship service.

 That was already a part of our growth plan.
-But with the need for mitigation measure, it became a necessity.
+But with the need for mitigation measures, it became a necessity.
 As soon as we returned from being off-campus and online only for nine weeks, the second service went live.
 It started slow, and it still only has about half as many worshippers are the first service.
 But guess where our new growth is coming from?
 The second service has first-time guests nearly every Sunday.

 That second service was not because we were filling up the building.
 If you’re waiting on that to start a second service, you’ll wait too long.